 Social Security provides income benefits to people that are disabled, unemployed, or retired.
 The monthly stipends from the Social Security Administration (SSA) are a lifesaver for millions of families in America.
 However, the SSA reports that it denies over half of the claims it receives.
-To ensure the SSA accepts your claim, speak to Ted A. Greve & Associates, P.A. to enlist the help of a Social Security disability attorney in Charlotte today.
+To ensure the SSA accepts your claim, speak to Ted A. Greve & Associates, P.A. to enlist the help of a SSDI attorney in Charlotte, NC today.

 What is Social Security Disability Insurance and how does it differ from Social Security Insurance?

 Social Security Disability Insurance provides benefits to “insured,” disabled workers.
 Workers buy into the program by contributing funds each paycheck into the Social Security trust fund.
 If you were an employee and had your taxes automatically withheld, the Social Security taxes withheld from your paychecks are essentially your payments for premiums into the insurance program.
 The amount of contributions you made were dependent upon your earnings.

 Not everyone has a long or full enough work history to qualify for SSDI, though.
 For those who cannot work due to age, blindness, or disability and do not have a sufficient work history to qualify for SSDI, the SSA provides another benefit option: the Social Security Income (SSI) program.